Jung Ho-yeon: 2020–present: Acting career

-In 2024, she made her first cameo in the comedy mystery Chicken Nugget as Hong Cha, a renowned food blogger.
-The same year, she appeared in Alfonso Cuarón's thriller series Disclaimer.
-Jung is set to make her feature film debut with the A24 film The Governesses, directed by Joe Talbot.
-She has joined Na Hong-jin's upcoming film Hope.
+In 2024, she made her first cameo in the comedy mystery series Chicken Nugget as Hong Cha, a renowned food blogger.
+The same year, she appeared in Alfonso Cuarón's thriller miniseries Disclaimer.
+Jung made her feature film debut in Na Hong-jin's film Hope.

-In January 2025, Jung signed with new agency BH Entertainment.
+In January 2025, Jung signed with Korean talent agency BH Entertainment.

 Public image

 While working as a model, Jung became known by designers as the "red-haired Asian".
 Vogues Monica Kim called her "one of Seoul's top modeling talents" in 2015.
 In 2021, K-Ci Williams of Vulture called Jung "the world's current 'It' girl."
 Jung became the most-followed South Korean actress on Instagram in 2021, surpassing actresses Lee Sung-kyung and Song Hye-kyo and, as of November 2023, has over 20 million followers on the platform.

 Personal life

 Jung began dating actor Lee Dong-hwi in 2015.
 On November 26, 2024, both Lee and Jung's agencies released a joint statement saying that the two have separated after nine years of dating.